liatrio/autogov-workflows/README.md

             packages: write
             contents: write
             actions: read
-        uses: liatrio/demo-gh-autogov-workflows/.github/workflows/rw-attest.yaml@main # The ref here is meant for a quick getting started path; branches/tags can also be used, but a commit SHA from an official release is recommended.
+        uses: liatrio/demo-gh-autogov-workflows/.github/workflows/rw-attest-blob.yaml@main # The ref here is meant for a quick getting started path; branches/tags can also be used, but a commit SHA from an official release is recommended.
         with:
-            build-type: blob
             subject-path: |
                 i_am_blob
                 i_am_another_blob